Botswana’s Nxai Pan National Park

 Migrations

 Once the rains have fallen, you can observe herds of wildebeest, gemsbok, springbok, and zebra as they migrate to this arid region to feed on newly sprouted vegetation.
-The zebra migration is notable for the number of these horse-like mammals that travel annually to Nxai pan.
+The zebra migration is notable for the number of these horse-like mammals that travel annually to Nxai Pan.

 Baines Baobabs

-Baines Baobabs is a group of seven ancient baobab trees named after the legendary artist and explorer Thomas Baines, who first painted them in 1862.
-It is a truly remarkable site, with massive baobabs highlighted against the backdrop of the dry wasteland of the salt pan in the southern part of the national park.
+Baines Baobabs is a group of seven ancient baobab trees named after the legendary artist and explorer Thomas Baines, who painted them in 1862.
+It is a remarkable site, with massive baobabs highlighted against the backdrop of the dry wasteland of the salt pan in the southern part of the national park.

 Savor the Silence